ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 ### Clone SMTP Relay Server Repo

-1. Clone the staff-infrastructure-smtp-relay-server to a local directory on your machine.
+1. Clone the staff-infrastructure-smtp-relay-server repository to a local directory on your machine.

 ### Prepare the Environment Variables